jbferet/prospect/paper/paper.md

 range from 400 nm to 2500 nm.

-The first example uses PROSPECT-D. The function autmatically identifies the version to be used (PROSPECT-D), as the input parameters correspond to this version: anthocyanins are set to a value, brown pigments, proteins, and carbon based constituents (CBC) are not defined.
+The first example uses PROSPECT-D. The function autmatically identifies the version to be used (PROSPECT-D), as the input parameters correspond to this version: LMA is defined, while brown pigments, proteins and carbon based constituents (CBC) are not defined.

 ```r